GlenThomson/Glen_user_management_app/README.md

 DB_NAME=user_management_app

-5. Start the backend server:
+4. Start the backend server:
 npm start

-sql
-Copy code

 5. In a new terminal, start the React application: cd my-react-app